"Woman, child, man and wife, the best love to have is the love of life"

 * An earlier, February 1970 mix of "Power Of Soul" (that Jimi made with Bob Hughes) appeared in 2013 on the B-side of the 7" vinyl single of "Somewhere".

-The 2018 official collection of outtakes Both Sides Of The Sky will also feature the mix by Kramer and Hendrix.
-It remains to be seen if it is identical to the version on South Saturn Delta.
+The 2018 official collection of outtakes Both Sides Of The Sky features the better mix by Kramer and Hendrix.

 A very striking photo of Jimi on a chopper which was a nice surprise.
 Jimi in fact had dreadful eyesight and was lethal in car, so I dread to think what he would have got up to on a motorbike !
 The glossy mirror lettering is a bit too much perhaps but all in all an excellent packaging job - 9/10